 - Heat ghee and oil mix in a pressure cooker bottom or in a pot bottom.
 Add chopped onion and a bay leaf.
-Saute till onion turns golden brown.
+Sauté until the onions turn golden brown.

 - Add French beans.
-Stir cook for 2 minutes.
+Stir-cook for 2 minutes.
 Add spice powders and ginger-garlic-green chili paste.
-Keep the fire very low.
-Saute for a few seconds or till you get a nice aroma of the spices.
+Keep the heat very low.
+Sauté for a few seconds or until you get a nice aroma of the spices.

 - Add corn and hyacinth beans.
-Stir-cook for 3-4 minutes.
+Stir-cook for 3–4 minutes.
 Add chopped mint-coriander leaves.
-Continue sauteing till they lose raw aroma.
+Continue sautéing until they lose raw aroma.

 - Add rice and salt.
 Continue stir-cooking for 2 minutes.
 Add about 4 cups of water.
 The water level should be about an inch above the rice level.
 Mix well.
-Let the mix boil for 4 minutes on medium high fire.
+Let the mix boil for 4 minutes on medium-high heat.
 Check the liquid for the taste.
 Add salt if needed.

 - Cover the cooker with the lid.
-Place the cooker weight.
-Cook on medium high fire up to 2 whistles.
+Place the cooker weight on.
+Cook on medium-high heat up to 2 whistles.
 Reduce the heat.
 Simmer for 2 minutes.
-Turn off the fire.
+Turn off the heat.